Abdullahsab3/lightspeed/README.md

 - Add support for reading operations
 - Add support for filtering operations
 - Add support for kafka events
-- Add support for foreign keys, primary keys, unique keys
+- Add support for foreign keys, primary keys, unique keys -> In progress
 - Add support for IaC (Kubernetes & Docker)
-- Generate docker-compose to spin up the database
+- Generate docker-compose to spin up the database -> Done
-- Generate config.toml file
+- Generate config.toml file -> Done
-- Generate Cargo.toml file
+- Generate Cargo.toml file -> Done

 # Nice to Have
 - The bigger picture: A universal template engine for CRUD microservices: All you have to do, is define the template in a language of choice, using the template keywords and the language conventions.